-Earplugs, or pom-poms, or no-hear-ums, are an option for some horses that are sound sensitive.
-These little balls of fluff or foam act to reduce noise, so (in theory) your horse is not distracted by or spooked by sounds.
+Earplugs, or pom-poms, or no-hear-ums, are an option for some horses that are sound-sensitive.
+These little balls of fluff or foam reduce noise, so (in theory) your horse is not distracted by or spooked by sounds.

 As with most things horse, there’s a fair amount of debate about using earplugs or puffs.

 - Some disciplines, like the hunters, routinely use earplugs in and out of the show ring.
-Other disciplines, like dressage, forbid the use of earplugs in the show ring.
-Most people who use them at home and at shows use them as a training supplement and safety prop.
+Other disciplines, like dressage, forbid earplugs in the show ring.
+Most people who use them at home and shows use them as a training supplement and safety prop.

-- If your horse is going to kill you because of sound sensitivity, you should use training aids, like earplugs, to work through issues while having a little safety net.
+- If your horse is a lunatic because of sound sensitivity, you should use training aids, like earplugs, to work through issues while having a little safety net.
 Earplugs should not be a crutch, but an aid.
 Earplugs shouldn’t replace desensitization training or real training in general.